rafael-santiago/kryptos/doc/MANUAL.md

 Another curious thing could be the lack of the explicit indication of encryption or decryption intentions, however, ``ARC4`` is a stream cipher, the encryption and decryption are the same.
 It only depends on the input.

-The use of ``kryptos_freeseg()`` in order to free memory is indicated because in kernel mode it can abstract some complications to you.
+The use of ``kryptos_freeseg()`` in order to free memory is encouraged because in kernel mode it can abstract some complications for you.
 In user mode you can call the default libc ``free()`` function, there is no problem with that.

 It is possible to simplify a little bit more the previous sample by using C macros and c99 capabilities: